 I do not need to say or do anything else.
 The fact that I carry a book to the ring and read it before my match is enough to make the entire crowd despise me.
 It is well-known that wrestling has a long history of playing on problematic perceptions of certain groups (usually non-white) to get a crowd to boo.
-The Iron Sheik character comes to mind, or more recently Muhammad Hassan, as non-white folks being villainized simply for the othering that has been placed upon them by the government at the time.
+The Iron Sheik character comes to mind.
+Or more recently Muhammad Hassan, as non-white folks being villainized simply for the othering that has been placed upon them by the government at the time.

 This patriarchal coding doesn’t end at villainizing women either.
 If you look at Disney villains that aren’t women they are all portrayed more effeminately.
 Once again, the idea is to show off that only straight men can wield power properly.
 This leads me right into one of the most famous examples of a queer-coded villain — Goldust.
 Goldust was often portrayed as vague, androgynous, and ambiguous.
 That literally means that he got booed because he was different.
-As time went on, Goldust would go on to portray other offensive character traits (like having Tourette’s) and would eventually tone down his portrayals and in a way become viewed as a hero for being a fluid character.
+As time went on, Goldust would go on to portray other offensive character traits.
+For instance, having Tourette’s and would eventually tone down his portrayals and in away.
+To become viewed as a hero for being a fluid character.

-Goldust’s transformation from being portrayed as the villain to being seen as a hero for just being himself (in character) is a small example of how wrestling fans, and culture in general, are becoming more critical and conscious of the entertainment they consume from the other side.
-This is not to say we should start disliking the original cartoon “Aladdin” movie because the darkest guy in a movie set in the middle east was the bad guy, but to be able to acknowledge the things from the past that were problematic, address them and the things we’ve learned since then, and continue to learn.
+Goldust’s transformation from being portrayed as the villain to being seen as a hero for just being himself is a small example of how wrestling fans, and culture in general, are becoming more critical and conscious of the entertainment they consume from the other side.
+This is not to say we should start disliking the original cartoon “Aladdin” movie.
+One because the darkest guy in a movie set in the middle east was the bad guy.
+But to be able to acknowledge the things from the past that were problematic, address them and the things we’ve learned since then, and continue to learn.

-But the most important thing is to be able to start a conversation on WHY something is problematic and how they can change it.
+But the most important thing is to be able to start a conversation on WHY something is problematic.
+And how they can change it.
 I am very fortunate to have a lot of wonderful people in my life who have shared their stories with me and helped me view the world through a different lens and even call me out if I do or say something problematic, which can still happen from time to time, which is okay if you acknowledge and learn from it on the other side.

 - August 3: Project 42 – Seattle, WA

-- August 4: Abbotsford Agrifair – Abbotsford, BC
+- 4th: Abbotsford Agrifair – Abbotsford, BC

-- August 10: Reign: Pro Wrestling (Non-Wrestling Event) – Tacoma, WA
+- 10th: Reign: Pro Wrestling (Non-Wrestling Event) – Tacoma, WA

 - August 17-18: WrestleSport – Portland, OR